Attigny, Ardennes: Middle Ages

-In the Middle Ages Attigny had some importance as it had had a royal residence since Clovis II who built a palace there in 647.
+In the Middle Ages Attigny had some importance as it had a royal residence there since Clovis II built a palace there in 647.
 It was also the Carolingian imperial residence, and Charlemagne is said to have attended many Christmas and Easter festivals there.
 Charles the Bald stayed many times at the palace.

-The first Council of Attigny was convened at Attigny in 765 by Pepin the Short.
+The first council of Attigny was convened in 765 by Pepin the Short.
 It was a general assembly of the Frankish nation that was continued as a synodal council.

 The council made a decree, pro causa religionis et salute animarum, which was signed by twenty-seven bishops (including the bishops: Remigius of Rouen, Jacob de Toul (24th Bishop of Toul), Chrodegang of Metz, Magdalvé of Verdun, Fulcaire or Tungrensis of Liège, Maurinus of Évreux, Willicaire of Vienne) and seventeen abbots (such as Abbot Godobert of Rebais).
 It involved a form of alliance in the event of death.
 Each of the bishops and abbots who signed this document, on the death of a member of the alliance, committed to sing 100 psalms and the priests to celebrate 100 Masses.
 Each of the bishops himself was to celebrate thirty masses and if he was prevented by illness or some other cause, he should appoint another bishop care to celebrate for him.
 Similarly, the abbots who were not bishops should appoint a bishop to say these thirty masses.
 Finally the monks who were priests were to celebrate 100 Masses and the monks who were not should sing 100 psalms.

 In 785, Charlemagne held a council at Attigny where Saxon Duke Widukind, main enemy of Charlemagne during his wars against the Saxons (772-805), and Aboin received baptism from Charlemagne.